technocrat/swingwatch.org/az.md

 # Model results

-## Early September assessment
+## Late September assessment

-Harris is likely to lose—all of the credible interval is less than 50% of the two-candidate vote.
+The model shows Harris trailing, with **8.0**% of simulated outcomes showing her gaining more than 50% of the two-candidate vote.
+This suggests a very weak position for Harris, but it's important to note that this is a statistical projection based the data from August through late September.
+This is a summary of the model, not a prediction of the election outcome.
 ~~~
 <table>
   <thead>